Those Glory Glory Days

 Those Glory Glory Days is a 1983 British made-for-television film about football directed by Philip Saville and starring Zoë Nathenson, Sara Sugarman and Cathy Murphy.
 The screenplay was written by the sports journalist Julie Welch.
 The film is inspired by Welch's childhood love of football, and helped to establish her as a screenwriter.
 The film was part of David Puttnam's 'First Love' series broadcast on Channel 4.
-It was released on 17 November 1983.
+It was shown on 17 November 1983 on Channel 4 as well as at the London Film Festival the same night.